 San Diego Office Pro Bono Partner, Barnes & Thornburg LLP Pro Bono Committee

 Member, San Diego Rotary (Club 33)

-Board of Governors, Association of Business Trial Lawyers of San Diego
+Board of Governors, editor of The ABTL Report, Association of Business Trial Lawyers of San Diego

 Member, Federal Bar Association of San Diego